ISTE140/course-documentation/lab15-menu-highlighter/instructions.md

 ## Part 5:  Report your work

-In our Blackboard section, in Lab 15, post a link to your website to receive credit for this Lab.
+In our myCourses section, in Lab 15, post a link to your website to receive credit for this Lab.